qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-2.md

 this.add(list, {row: 1, column: 0});
 ```

 Now its time to see our work in the browser.
-But again, we have added new class dependencies so we need to invoke the generator with `npx qx serve`.
+But again, we have added new class dependencies so we need to invoke the compiler with `npx qx serve`.
 After that, we can see the result in the browser.
-I guess it's not the way we like it to be.
-You cannot see any toolbar, the list has too much padding against the window border and doesn't fit the whole window.
-That's something we should take care of now.
+It's not quite the way we'd like it to look.
+You cannot see any toolbar, the list has too much padding against the window border and it doesn't fit the whole window.
+These are things we should take care of now.

 First, get rid of that padding we don't need.
 The window object has a default content padding which we just to set to `0`.